HACCP resource

 What a corrective action log template should capture

 A corrective action log documents what went wrong, why it happened, and what was done to bring the process back under control.
-It's a legal requirement under HACCP and one of the first records an inspector will ask to see.
+It is a core HACCP record and one of the first documents an inspector or auditor will ask to see when a deviation appears in monitoring.

 Document preview